lifeisstillgood/TomorrowsManifesto/chapterone.rst

 steven minuchin did basically QE - but did it better than usual QE mechanism - it's political choice to give money to banks who aren't really private

+Simplest urban planning and encironmental solution - car parking tax. the cost of a car run needs to be equal to its extrrnalities costs -

 Peak Globalisation
 ------------------